profpyrus/Fluch-des-Strahd-Reloaded/Introduction/Using This Guide.md

 >
 > Instead, this guide has been written to ensure that every scene is **self-contained**.
 That means every scene contains all of the information you'll need to run it, and doesn't need to be cross-referenced with any future scenes.
 >
-> You'll be able to grant these scenes greater depth and intent, of course, if you read ahead in the guide and original module. **If you're just preparing to start the campaign and have limited time**, though, you only need to read [[Character Creation]], [[Session Zero]], and [[Arc A - Escape From Death House]] before you begin.
+> You'll be able to grant these scenes greater depth and intent, of course, if you read ahead in the guide and original module. **If you're just preparing to start the campaign and have limited time**, though, you only need to read [[Charaktererstellung]], [[Session Zero]], and [[Arc A - Escape From Death House]] before you begin.
 >
 > If you have the time, you can—and probably should—also read [[History of Barovia]], [[Lore of Barovia]], and [[Strahd von Zarovich]] before beginning the campaign in earnest, just to provide context.
 However, you don't need to finish reading those until after the players have completed [[Arc A - Escape From Death House]].